rayyan35p/tp/docs/DeveloperGuide.md

    1. Prerequisite: There must be projects present in TaskHub.

-   2. Test case: `priorityP 1 2 3 p/high`
+   2. Test case: `priorityP 1 2 3 p/high`<br>
-      Expected: The priority of the projects indexed at 1,2, and 3 are set to high, and the corresponding message is returned.
+      Expected: The priority of the projects indexed at 1, 2, and 3 are set to high, with its corresponding message shown to the user.

-   3. Test case: `priorityP 1 2 3 p/important`
+   3. Test case: `priorityP 1 2 3 p/important`<br>
-      Expected: No projects have their priorities changed, and a message indicating that the priority should only be low, normal, or high, is returned.
+      Expected: No projects have their priorities changed, and an error message indicating that the priority should only be low, normal, or high, is returned.

-   4. Test case: `priorityP 1`
+   4. Test case: `priorityP 1`<br>
       Expected: No projects have their priorities changed and an error message indicating "Invalid Command Format" is returned.

-   5. Test case: `priorityP 0 p/low`
+   5. Test case: `priorityP 0 p/low`<br>
       Expected: No projects have their priorities changed and an error message indicating the index provided was not a positive non-zero integer is returned.

 ### Listing all projects

-1. Listing all the projects(only)
+1. List all the projects(only)

     1. Prerequisite: Run `findE alex` to filter the employees list to be only those with the name `alex`, and the projects list to the projects that those employees are assigned to.

-    2. Test case: `listP`
+    2. Test case: `listP`<br>
-       Expected: Only the projects list should be updated to display all the projects, together with its corresponding message.
+       Expected: Only the projects list should be updated to display all the projects, together with its corresponding message returned to the user.

-    3. Test case: `listP extra keywords`
+    3. Test case: `listP extra keywords`<br>
        Expected: Similar to previous.

 ### Locating projects by name

-1. Finding a project
+1. Find a project

     1. Prerequisite: There must be projects present in TaskHub.

-    2. Test case: `findP market product`
+    2. Test case: `findP market product`<br>
        Expected: Projects whose name has "market" or "product" are listed.
 In the case of the sample data, it should only be "Market Expansion" and "New Product Launch" projects.

-    3. Test case: `findP MARKET PRODUCT`
+    3. Test case: `findP MARKET PRODUCT`<br>
        Expected: Same as previous.

-    4. Test case: `findP mark`
+    4. Test case: `findP mark`<br>
        Expected: Projects whose name has "mark" are listed.
 In the case of the sample data, no project has a name where any part is made up of "mark" only, hence there should be 0 projects listed.

-    5. Test case: `findP`
+    5. Test case: `findP`<br>
        Expected: No projects will be searched for and an error message indicating "Invalid Command Format" is returned.

 ### Adding a new task to a project

+1. Add a task

+   1. Prerequisite: There must be projects present in TaskHub.

+   2. Test case: `addT pr/1 em/1 n/Website d/11-10-2023 2359`<br>
+      Expected: A task named "Website" is added to the first project, with deadline "11-10-2023 2359", and the employee indexed at 1 is assigned to it.
+The corresponding message is also returned to the user.

+   3. Test case: `addT pr/1 em/1 n/Website d/11-10-2023 2359`<br>
+      Expected: Same as previous but without the employee assigned.

+   4. Test case: `addT n/Website d/11-10-2023 2359`<br>
+      Expected: No tasks will be added and an error message indicating "Invalid Command Format" is returned.

 ### Deleting a task from a project

+1. Delete tasks

+    1. Prerequisite: There must be projects which contain tasks present in TaskHub.

+    2. Test case: `deleteT pr/1 t/1 3`<br>
+       Expected: Tasks indexed at 1 and 3 are deleted from the first project and the corresponding messaged is returned to the user.

+    3. Other incorrect delete commands to try: `deleteT`, `deleteT pr/1 t/x`, `deleteT pr/x t/1`, `deleteP 1 2 3`, ...` (where x is larger than the list size)<br>
+       Expected: Similar to previous but with different error messages.

 ### Marking a task complete

+1. Mark tasks as complete

+   1. Prerequisite: There must be projects which contain tasks present in TaskHub.

+   2. Test case: `markT pr/1 t/1 2 3`<br>
+      Expected: Marks tasks at indexes 1, 2, 3 in the first project as completed and returns the corresponding message to the user.

+   3. Test case: `markT pr/1 t/0`<br>
+      Expected: No tasks are marked and an error message indicating the index provided was not a positive non-zero integer is returned.

 ### Marking task(s) as incomplete

+1. Mark tasks as incomplete

+    1. Prerequisite: There must be projects which contain tasks present in TaskHub.

+    2. Test case: `unmarkT pr/1 t/1 2 3`<br>
+       Expected: Unmarks tasks at indexes 1, 2, 3 in the first project as incomplete and returns the corresponding message to the user.

+    3. Test case: `unmarkT pr/1 t/0`<br>
+       Expected: No tasks are unmarked and an error message indicating the index provided was not a positive non-zero integer is returned.

 ### Sort tasks

+1. Sort tasks according to deadline and completion status

+   1. Prerequisite: There must be projects with tasks with differing deadlines and completion statuses in TaskHub.

+   2. Test case: `sortT`<br>
+      Expected: Tasks in all projects are sorted, incomplete tasks are placed first, with those with earlier deadlines being placed first.
+The corresponding message is also returned to the user.

+   3. Test case: `sortT extra keywords`<br>
+      Expected: Same as previous.

 ### Assign employee(s) to a project

+1. Assign employees to a project

+   1. Prerequisite: There must be employees and project present in TaskHub.

+   2. Test case: `assignP pr/2 em/1 3`<br>
+      Expected: Employees at indexes at 1 and 3 in the project are assigned to the second project and the corresponding message is returned to the user.

+   3. Test case: `assignP em/1 3`<br>
+      Expected: No employees will be assigned to any project and an error message indicating "Invalid Command Format" is returned.

 ### Un-assign employee(s) from a project

+1. Unassign employees from a project

+   1. Prerequisite: There must be employees and projects with employees assigned present in TaskHub.

+   2. Test case: `unassignP pr/2 em/1 3`<br>
+      Expected: Employees at indexes at 1 and 3 in the employee list are unassigned from the second project if they were assigned originally, and the corresponding message is returned to the user.

+   3. Test case: `unassignP em/1 3`<br>
+      Expected: No employees will be unassigned from any project and an error message indicating "Invalid Command Format" is returned.

 ### Assign an employee to a task

+1. Assign employee in a project to a task

+    1. Prerequisite: There must be employees and projects with employees assigned and tasks present in TaskHub.

+    2. Test case: `assignT pr/2 em/1 t/1`<br>
+       Expected: Employee at index 1 in the second project is assigned to the first task and the corresponding message is returned to the user.

+    3. Test case: `assignT em/1 t/1`<br>
+       Expected: No employees will be assigned to any task in the project and an error message indicating "Invalid Command Format" is returned.

 ### Un-assign an employee from a task

+1. Unassign employee in a project from a task

+    1. Prerequisite: There must be employees, projects, and tasks present in TaskHub, with employees assigned to the tasks.

+    2. Test case: `unassignT pr/2 t/1`<br>
+       Expected: Un-assigns the first task in the second project from any employees currently assigned to it and returns the corresponding message to the user.<br>
+       If there are no employees assigned to the task, an error messaged indicating no employees were assigned yet is returned to the user.

+    3. Test case: `unassignT em/1 t/1`<br>
+       Expected: No employees will be un-assigned from any task in the project and an error message indicating "Invalid Command Format" is returned.

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-2. _{ more test cases …​ }_
+   1. Prerequisite: Edit `taskhub.json` and modify the stored values such that they do not tally.<br>
+      e.g. The name of an employee in the employee list is different from the name of an employee in the project that the employee is assigned to.

+   2. Launch TaskHub by running the `taskhub.jar` through your terminal.<br>
+      Expected: TaskHub launches but all the panels are empty.

 ## **Appendix: Planned Enhancements**